 Problems with New Jersey’s decision to allow voters to vote by email were piling up throughout the Garden State.
 Issues were so severe that one elections official told NBC News that the process was a “catastrophe.”
 County clerks were so overwhelmed with requests for email ballots that the state was forced to extend the email voting deadline to 8p.m. on Friday.

 Saying they were concerned about voter disenfranchisement, elections officials in Washington are asking for detailed information about ballots that were being collected by political parties and campaign workers.

-, Chancellor’s Professor of Law and Political Science at the University of Califorinia, Irvine quipped in a Tweet, “You know what’s a first world problem?
-Figuring out if you can Instagram your ballot,” voters in many areas were met with the prospect of not being able to document their ballot on social media
+And, as Richard Hasen, Chancellor’s Professor of Law and Political Science at the University of Califorinia, Irvine quipped in a Tweet, “You know what’s a first world problem?
+Figuring out if you can Instagram your ballot,” voters in many areas were met with the prospect of not being able to document their ballot on social media.

 With the polls open everywhere but on Guam, Americans are lining up across the country to cast their ballot for president as well as numerous federal, state and local candidates and in some cases a multitude of ballot measures.

 The story of the day so far continues to be long lines across the country, although obviously less so on the West Coast where many voters vote-by mail.

 The polls are now open in Hawaii and elections officials are keeping a close on proceedings on the Big Island where polling places opened more than an hour late during the primary

 In Kentucky, the state’s attorney general reported that the election fraud hotline had received about 60 calls by 10:30 this morning.
 Most of the complaints were about electioneering, but there was one complaint about vote buying/selling in Clay County.